danielljeon/docs/conventions/git_github_devops.md

 #### 3.4.1 General Recommendation

 1. Merge: General shared branch to shared branch.
-2. Squash: Private branch with many changes to central development / release branch.
+2. Squash: Private branch with many changes to central development/release branch.
 3. Rebase: Private branch to any target set as a base for changes.